Comparing Credit Card Offers from Chase

 How many Chase credit cards can I have?

-While in theory there is no limit to the number of Chase cards you can hold, the Chase 5/24 rule requires that you not open more than 5 cards of all issuers in a 24-month period.
+While in theory there is no limit to the number of Chase cards you can hold, the Chase 5/24 rule requires that you not open more than 5 cards of all issuers in a 24-month period in order to be approved for a Chase credit card.
 There are reported exceptions to this rule:

 - IHG Rewards Club Premier Card